awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-cases.md

 You can program the AWS Lambda function to validate call details and store them for future use\.
 For a `NEW_INBOUND_CALL` event, the AWS Lambda function responds with a set of actions that play a welcome prompt and ask for the meeting PIN\.

 Audio files have the following requirements:
 + You must play audio files from an Amazon Simple Storage Service \(S3\) bucket\.
 The S3 bucket must belong to the same AWS account as the SIP media application\.
-In addition, you must give the `s3:GetObject` permission to the Amazon Chime Voice Connector service principal—`voiceconnector.chime.amazonaws.com`\.
+In addition, you must give the `s3:GetObject` permission to the Amazon Chime SDK Voice Connector service principal—`voiceconnector.chime.amazonaws.com`\.
 You can use the S3 console or the command\-line interface \(CLI\) to do that\.
 + You must use PCM WAV files of no more than 50 MB in size\.
-Amazon Chime SDK recommends 8 KHz mono\.
+The Amazon Chime SDK recommends 8 KHz mono\.
 + The S3 metadata for each WAV file must contain `{'ContentType': 'audio/wav'}`\.

 ```